Life is full of financial decisions, big and small. Here, we’ll provide a framework for how to approach those moments.

 Say you go to refinance your personal loan and a potential new lender offers you a lower monthly payment.
 Sounds like a deal, right?
-But what if that is offset by a longer term on your loan?
+But what if that is offset by a longer repayment term on your loan?
 You could end up paying more interest in the long run.

-So while that new monthly payment could fit nicely into your monthly budget, do the math (or use a loan calculator) to determine whether or not you’re saving in the long run.
+While that new monthly payment could fit nicely into your monthly budget, do the math (or use a loan calculator) to determine whether or not you’re saving in the long run.

-Applying for a new loan means a potential lender will do a hard pull of your credit report, which means your credit score will take a hit.
 Before you shop around, you might want to check your own credit score first to be sure it’s in good shape to receive offers with competitive rates.

 Some lenders, like Marcus, offer personal loans with certain features and benefits geared toward giving borrowers more flexibility and control over how they manage their debt.

 Marcus personal loan customers have the ability to change their payment due date up to three times over the life of a loan, so their loan payments can fit within their monthly budget.

 Marcus personal loans also offer on-time payment rewards.
 Customers are allowed to defer a monthly payment for one month after making 12 consecutive monthly payments on their loan in full and on-time.
 And, of course, Marcus never charges any fees and our loans come with fixed rates – meaning your APR will never change.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this site were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions.